Michael0x2a/curated-programming-resources/resources.md

       A gentler version of the above.
     - Coursera's [Programming for Everybody (Python)][python-coursera]
       For beginners; requires registration.
-    - Codecademy's [Python track][python-codecademy]
-      For beginners; tends to focus primarily on syntax.
     - Udacity's [Programming Foundations with Python][python-udacity]
       Requires some prior programming experience; focuses on object-oriented programming.
     - Team Treehouse's [Python course][python-treehouse]